-The Queensland Basic Paediatric Training Network provides centralised recruitment, selection and allocation for doctors who want to start their first or second year of training.
+The Queensland Basic Paediatric Training Network provides centralised recruitment, selection and allocation for doctors who want to start or continue training.

 The aim of the network is to: